reimark/writing/blog/github-pages-now-supports-https-so-use-it.md

 In my opinion, this is a **huge** deal - GitHub Pages is the only major, free, general-purpose web host which also offers a secure channel.
 Given [how many simple and powerful uses](https://konklone.com/post/the-power-and-potential-of-github-pages) GitHub Pages has, and how vital secure and confidential connections are to the future of the web, I see this as a big step forward for developers, GitHub, and everyday people.

-There are two catches: you *can't* force your site to only run over HTTPS, and you *can't* use HTTPS for custom domains.
+There are two catches: you *can't* force your `*.github.io` site to only run over HTTPS, and you *can't* use a fully secured HTTPS connection for custom domains.

 But there's a lot you **can** do!
 Let's work around the problems.